Approximate Methods: The Rayleigh Ritz Method: Euler Bernoulli Beams under Lateral Loading

 Exact Solution:

 First, the exact solution that would satisfy the equilibrium equations can be obtained.
-The equilibrium equation as shown in the Euler Bernoulli beam section when and are constant is:
+The equilibrium equation as shown in the Euler Bernoulli beam section when and

 The Rayleigh Ritz Method: